About Me: The Gist

 I have a passion for creating usable, online experiences, practicing self-awareness, engaging with new and diverse communities and ideas, supporting sustainable initiatives and businesses, and preserving the one world we all have: Earth.

-I enjoy running, spending quality time with my family, traveling, cooking, playing Scrabble, riding my bike, and photographing nature and people.
+I enjoy running, spending quality time with my family, traveling, cooking, landscaping, hosting international students, playing Scrabble, riding my bike, and photographing nature and people.
 My biggest joy is being a father to my incredible daughter, Nina.
 I believe embracing and nurturing a growth mindset is healthy and sustainable; we, as a people, are a WIP - we should never stop the pursuit of learning and growing from one another and our experiences.